Increase your floor space by up to 100%

 Mezzanine floors come with a wide range of benefits which is why they have become so popular in modern architecture.
 Some of these benefits include:

 Compared to constructing a whole new floor or setting up a new base of operations, installing a mezzanine floor is an extremely cost effective way to get more out of your available space.
-You can add more floors to your building without losing a fortune.
+For instance block paving only allows for one single floor, unlike mezzanine floors you can add more floors to your building without losing a fortune.

 Mezzanine floors that are used in public areas are adorned with a number of attractive features such as glass and aluminum which adds value to the existing building.